MGProx: A nonsmooth multigrid proximal gradient method with adaptive restriction for strongly convex optimization: A two-level multigrid proximal gradient method

 \item the first subdifferential $\partial g_1(x_1)$ in \eqref{def:tau_mgprox2} is possibly set-valued, thus the RHS of \eqref{def:tau_mgprox2} is generally set-valued and so is $\underline{\tau_{0 \rightarrow 1}}$, and we define $\tau_{0 \rightarrow 1}$ to be a member of the set $\underline{\tau_{0 \rightarrow 1}}$.
 We emphasize that in the algorithm to be discussed below we can pick any value for $\tau_{0 \rightarrow 1}$ in the set.
 We will explore the choice of $\tau$ after we have given a complete picture of \texttt{MGProx}. \end{itemize}

-\paragraph{Adaptive restriction differs from Kornhuber's basis truncation} Kornhuber's basis truncation \cite{kornhuber1994monotone} is designed only for box-constrained optimization.
+\paragraph{Adaptive restriction differs from Kornhuber's basis truncation} In the PDE literature there is a multigrid method called Kornhuber's basis truncation \cite{kornhuber1994monotone}, in which at first glance looks similar to \texttt{MGProx}.
+We remark that Kornhuber's basis truncation is designed only for box-constrained optimization.
 The truncation zeros out the basis of the optimization variable, while adaptive restriction zeros the subdifferential vector (see \eqref{def:tau_mgprox2}).
 Also, the truncation is only applied to the finest level \cite[Section 2.2]{kocvara2016first}, while \MGProx applies adaptive restriction applies to all the levels.

 We are now ready to present \texttt{MGProx}.
-Here we present the 2-level \MGProx method for illustration, and we move to the general multi-level version in \cref{sec:multilevel}.
-By the adaptive $R$, now all the Minkowski addition are trivial addition so we use $+$ instead of $\oplus$.
+Here we present a 2-level \MGProx method for illustration, and we move to a general multi-level version in \cref{sec:multilevel}.
+For adaptive $R$, now all the Minkowski additions are trivial addition so we use $+$ instead of $\oplus$.